the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-But it happens quite often that one larger subject (e.g. a function or a component) -- which would resemble a test suite -- ends up with multiple test cases.
-Hence it makes sense to use test suites and test cases altogether:
+Large subjects like functions or components often require multiple test cases, so it makes sense to use them with test suites:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~